aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/create-dynamic-charts/_index.md

 ## **Using Dynamic Formulas**

-In case you do not wish to use the [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/) as a data source to the dynamic chart, the other option is to use Excel functions (or formulas) to create a dynamic range of data, and a control (such as ComboBox) to trigger the change in data.
-In this scenario, we will use the VLOOKUP function to fetch the appropriate values based on the selection of ComboBox.
-When selection is changed, the VLOOKUP function will refresh the cell value.
-If a range of cells is using the VLOOKUP function, the whole range can be refreshed upon user interaction, therefore it can be used as a source to the dynamic chart.
+In case you do not wish to use the [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/) as a data source for the dynamic chart, the other option is to use Excel functions (or formulas) to create a dynamic range of data, and a control (such as a ComboBox) to trigger the change in data.
+In this scenario, we will use the VLOOKUP function to fetch the appropriate values based on the selection of the ComboBox.
+When the selection is changed, the VLOOKUP function will refresh the cell value.
+If a range of cells is using the VLOOKUP function, the whole range can be refreshed upon user interaction; therefore, it can be used as a source for the dynamic chart.

 In order to keep the demonstration simple to understand, we will create the Workbook from scratch and move forward step by step as outlined below.

 1. Create an empty [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/).
-1. Access the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) of the first [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) in the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/).
+2. Access the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) of the first [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) in the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/).
-1. Insert some data to the cells by creating a Named Range.
-This data will serve as a series to the dynamic chart.
+3. Insert some data to the cells by creating a Named Range.
+This data will serve as a series for the dynamic chart.
-1. Create [**ComboBox**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/combobox/) based on the Named Range created in the previous step.
+4. Create a [**ComboBox**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/combobox/) based on the Named Range created in the previous step.
-1. Insert some more data to the cells that will serve as a source to the VLOOKUP function.
+5. Insert some more data to the cells that will serve as a source for the VLOOKUP function.
-1. Insert VLOOKUP function (with appropriate parameters) to a range of cells.
-This will range will serve as a source to the dynamic chart.
+6. Insert VLOOKUP functions (with appropriate parameters) to a range of cells.
+This range will serve as a source for the dynamic chart.
-1. Create [**Chart**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/) based on the range created in the previous step.
+7. Create a [**Chart**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/) based on the range created in the previous step.
-1. Save the result on the disc.
+8. Save the result on the disk.

 ```cpp
 #include <iostream>